 Chauncey Bowers, BS, CSP, ARM is an Associate Consultant with Threat Suppression, Incorporated.
-Chauncey focuses on incident command training, joint public safety operations, media affairs, emergency management, and school safety/security.
-Chauncey also serves as the primary public information officer for Threat Suppression.
+Chauncey has worked at Threat Suppression since 2012.
+Chauncey focuses on incident command training, joint public safety operations, media affairs, emergency management, school safety/security, and house of worship safety/security.
 Chauncey currently works full time as the Director of Emergency Management for one of the nation's top-ranked private universities.
 The university has a NCAA Division 1 football team and basketball team, extensive research facilities, and a Level I trauma center.

 Chauncey is a highly decorated member of public safety and was named the Maryland EMS Provider of the Year in 2001 and the American Vets Firefighter and Emergency Services Officer of the Year in 2003.
 Chauncey holds a bachelor’s degree in physical therapy from the University of Maryland Eastern Shore and has completed additional certificate programs in business administration, criminal justice management/administration, and business continuity.
 Chauncey can be reached at email@example.com.